iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.48.2/report.md

 > Disappointing that you have to do all verification again when get a new device<br> :date: __2021-03-13 17:09:23__

-> It's a very slow app and I have to login every time I open the app.
-I think it would be good if the app saved the login information so every time I open the app I dont need to login.<br> :date: __2021-03-11 12:37:22__

-> it needs expanding by customer services now passing messages onto the relevant people in the nhs + all GP practices in uk should now sign up to online booking for GP appointments now<br> :date: __2021-03-10 11:34:48__

 #### 1-star reviews